JestVA/JestVA/README.md

 🔰 If you want to hang out and chat more technical bits, please join my [Discord](https://discord.gg/yXEK9udCSz).
 This link is just for you and will never expire

-Sometimes I might live code or stream electronic music on [Twitch](https://www.twitch.tv/devfrend)
+Sometimes I might live code, stream electronic music or even write literature like this piece on [Materialisation, olives and philosophere](https://vocal.media/humans/witchfully-yours), *live* on my [Twitch stream](https://www.twitch.tv/devfrend).

 Oftentimes I post fun memes on [Twitter](https://twitter.com/memedvlpr).

 I work from a container in East London.
 Some of the stuff I create is posted on the [Galois.ai Instagram](https://www.instagram.com/galois.ai/) (Wolfram Automatas and State Machines)

-Hacky Hacky yours,
+Hackney Wicky yours,
 Dorin